All Episodes

 And now that he's actually spoken to congressional investigators and staff and answered a lot of their questions and gave a written statement to them, we're able to see how far and how long this informant had been working for the U.S. government, which is significant.

-He had worked with the United States government for many, many years, even prior to uranium one, he was giving information and working with the CIA at one point in time, and then later handed off to the FBI.
+Even prior to Uranium-1, he was giving information and working with the CIA at one point in time and then later handed off to the FBI.

-And his testimony was really explosive, um, Sean.
+And his testimony was really explosive, Sean.

 He spoke about having information that the Russians were still dealing with Iran, that they were providing Iran assistance with their nuclear reactors.